 Pupils need to attend regularly if they are to take full advantage of the educational opportunities available to them.
 Irregular attendance undermines that educational process and leads to educational disadvantage.
 It places children at risk and in some cases, it can result in pupils being drawn into patterns of anti-social or criminal behaviour.

-Children arriving after 9am will be marked as unauthorised absence.
+Children arriving after 9am will be marked as unauthorised late.

-Adults must sign latecomers into the system located in the main reception of both schools.
+Adults must sign latecomers into Reception with reception staff on both schools.